Harlingen resident wins $20M in scratch-off ticket - NewsBreak

 The Harlingen resident who won, has chosen to remain anonymous and told the Texas Lottery that they were shaking from the excitement of such a large win.

-According to a release sent from the Texas Lottery Commision, it took the winner a couple of nights to sleep in full.$20 million lottery scratch ticket sold at La Feria gas station
+According to a release sent from the Texas Lottery Commision, it took the winner a couple of nights to sleep in full.

 “Initially, I thought it was [a] $20,000 [prize winning ticket],” the claimant said.
 “I was on the phone with my dad when I realized it was $20 million.
 That was my fifth of five [$20 Million Supreme] tickets that I purchased.
 I scanned the barcode first, so I knew it was a winner, but I thought it would be a small prize.
 When I got to my truck, I realized how much I won.”